The Isle of Man Best Friend: The Manx Cat

 An Oasis of Tranquility

-Nothing could have prepared me for what lay beyond the large wooden entrance doors of the dwelling we were about to enter, adjacent to her home.
+Nothing could have prepared me for what lay beyond the large wooden entry doors of the dwelling we were about to enter, adjacent to her home.

 “Welcome to the Mann Cat Sanctuary,” she said, waving a hand in the general direction of the Irish Sea.

 I stepped into an oasis of tranquility when I entered the barn conversion, which offered two large sun-drenched rooms with views over a patchwork landscape in hues of willow, lime, and sage green.

 Meditation music was softly playing on surround sound.
 The gentle tinkle of a water fountain had attracted a number of cats who had made themselves comfortable on numerous sofas and other soft furnishings in close proximity.